aspose-total/Aspose.Total-Products/total/en/java/conversion/pps-to-odt/_index.md

 {{< blocks/products/pf/feature-page-header h1="Convert PPS to ODT via Java or Online App" h2="On Premise Java API for PowerPoint PPS to ODT conversion within any Java J2SE, J2EE, J2ME applications" >}}

 {{% blocks/products/pf/feature-page-summary %}}

-[Aspose.Total for Java](https://products.aspose.com/total/java/) File Format Automation libraries empower Java developers to automate the batch conversion process of PowerPoint PPS to Word ODT.
-Converting the document is a two-step process and involves using two APIs.
-We’ll use [Aspose.Slides for Java](https://products.aspose.com/slides/java/) that is a PowerPoint API for presentations manipulation and management to convert PPS to HTML.
-After that by using feature-rich Word Processing API [Aspose.Words for Java](https://products.aspose.com/words/java/) we will convert the HTML to ODT.
+Aspose.Total for Java is a comprehensive suite of file format automation libraries that enable Java developers to automate the batch conversion process of PowerPoint PPS to Word ODT.
+This two-step process involves using two APIs, Aspose.Slides for Java and Aspose.Words for Java.

+Aspose.Slides for Java is a powerful PowerPoint API for presentations manipulation and management.
+It can be used to convert PPS to HTML, which is the first step in the conversion process.
+Aspose.Slides for Java provides a wide range of features that make it easy to manipulate presentations, such as creating, editing, and converting presentations.
+It also supports a variety of formats, including PPT, PPTX, PPS, PPSX, and HTML.

+The second step in the conversion process is to use Aspose.Words for Java, a feature-rich Word Processing API.
+Aspose.Words for Java can be used to convert HTML to ODT, allowing developers to quickly and easily convert documents from one format to another.
+Aspose.Words for Java provides a wide range of features, such as creating, editing, and converting documents, as well as support for a variety of formats, including DOC, DOCX, ODT, and HTML.

+By using Aspose.Total for Java, developers can quickly and easily automate the batch conversion process of PowerPoint PPS to Word ODT.
+Aspose.Slides for Java and Aspose.Words for Java provide a wide range of features that make it easy to manipulate and convert documents, allowing developers to save time and effort.

 {{% /blocks/products/pf/feature-page-summary  %}}

 {{< blocks/products/pf/agp/feature-section >}}